OpenEvalProject/evals/manuscripts/elife-71474/v2/manuscript.md

 ## Abstract

 TMEM120A, a member of the transmembrane protein 120 (TMEM120) family, has a pivotal function in adipocyte differentiation and metabolism, and may also contribute to sensing mechanical pain by functioning as an ion channel named TACAN.
-Here we report that expression of TMEM120A is not sufficient in mediating poking- or stretch-induced currents in cells and have solved cryo-electron microscopy (cryo-EM) structures of human TMEM120A ( Hs TMEM120A) in complex with an endogenous metabolic cofactor (coenzyme A, CoASH) and in the apo form.
-Hs TMEM120A forms a symmetrical homodimer with each monomer containing an amino-terminal coiled-coil motif followed by a transmembrane domain with six membrane-spanning helices.
+Here we report that expression of TMEM120A is not sufficient in mediating poking- or stretch-induced currents in cells and have solved cryo-electron microscopy (cryo-EM) structures of human TMEM120A (HsTMEM120A) in complex with an endogenous metabolic cofactor (coenzyme A, CoASH) and in the apo form.
+HsTMEM120A forms a symmetrical homodimer with each monomer containing an amino-terminal coiled-coil motif followed by a transmembrane domain with six membrane-spanning helices.
 Within the transmembrane domain, a CoASH molecule is hosted in a deep cavity and forms specific interactions with nearby amino acid residues.
-Mutation of a central tryptophan residue involved in binding CoASH dramatically reduced the binding affinity of Hs TMEM120A with CoASH.
-Hs TMEM120A exhibits distinct conformations at the states with or without CoASH bound.
+Mutation of a central tryptophan residue involved in binding CoASH dramatically reduced the binding affinity of HsTMEM120A with CoASH.
+HsTMEM120A exhibits distinct conformations at the states with or without CoASH bound.
 Our results suggest that TMEM120A may have alternative functional roles potentially involved in CoASH transport, sensing, or metabolism.

 ## Introduction